Sebastien-Raguideau/Tutorials/DADA2.md

 Launch R and load library needed:

     library(dada2)

+This library contains all the functions from dada2.

 Let's define the path to our dataset as well as the path to our output folder